tutumagi/grammar/README.md

 ## Generate FIRST/FOLLOW/PREDICT Set from BNF.
 We can use it to study parser theory.
+The generate [rule](./rule.md) is from [<Language Implementation Patterns>](https://pragprog.com/titles/tpdsl/language-implementation-patterns/)

 ### Feature
 * [x] FirstSet generate.